Essential Aspects to Vendor Management

 - Understand Business Continuity Risk and prepare contingencies:

 Vendors handling critical business functions must be identified and addressed separately.
-Establish communication with Vendor's management team to understand their fiscal position and potential business continuity risks.
-If vendors driving critical components are at risk of insolvency, investigate prospects of bolt-on acquisition or acquihire the concerned resources to ensure your business continuity.
-Fast track due diligence using DD automation platforms like SignalX to understand the counter-party position.
-Brainstorm possible contract restructuring and payment plans to improve vendor liquidity position and business continuity.
+Establish communication with Vendor’s management team to understand their financial position and potential business continuity risks.
+If vendors driving critical components are at risk of insolvency, investigate prospects of bolt-on acquisition or acquire the concerned resources to ensure your business continuity.
+Fast track due diligence using Vendor Due Diligence automation platforms like SignalX to understand the counter-party position.
+Brainstorm possible contract restructuring and payment plan to improve vendor liquidity position and business continuity.

 - Understand Vendor’s COVID policy on Work From Home and Data Security: